AlexeiTam/ece-465-project/README.md

 3 - Combinational Circuits (Part Two)
---Students will continue developing and refining understanding of combinational circuit components and their uses, in the context of a particle accelerator trigger system, which will accept inputs based on the results of the event and the user's preferences, and must return an output 1 if an event is accepted, and 0 if not.
+--Students will continue developing and refining their understanding of combinational circuit components and their uses, in the context of a particle accelerator trigger system, which will accept inputs based on the results of the event and the user's preferences, and must return an output 1 if an event is accepted, and 0 if not.
 Students must use a combination of decoders/encoders to map information of particle detection to "cases", multiplexers to decide whether the user's preferences and event detection information match, comparators to enforce momentum thresholds, etc.

 4 - Timing Hazards
 --Students will explore the effects that nonideal time delays on gate outputs, the nature of the “glitches” that result in the output, methods for mitigating these hazards, and how/why these methods work, revisiting the particle accelerator case study in the previous lab, Lab 3.

 5 - Synchronous Sequential Design
 --Students will focus on the implementation and uses of memory elements (in this case, D Flip-Flops) and combinational circuits, and the design of synchronous sequential circuits for a variety of purposes in the context of a sleepy seaside resort town.

-(!)
-Major Note:

---The original TimingHazards folder can be considered archived, and not part of the project.
-The new folder for Lab 4 is TimingHazards[New].
---The directories CombinationalCircuitAnalysis and CombinationalCircuitDesign are also archived and not part of the project.